Skip to Main Content

 Risk Assessment

-Coface Country Risk Rating: C — A very uncertain political and economic outlook and a business environment with many troublesome weaknesses can have a significant impact on corporate payment behaviour.
+Coface Country Risk Rating: C — A very uncertain political and economic outlook and a business environment with many troublesome weaknesses can have a significant impact on corporate payment behavior.
 Corporate default probability is high.

 Business Climate